 The Licensing Unit sets the minimum requirements for education and experience, according to criteria set by the federal government and California law, to ensure that only qualified persons are licensed to conduct appraisals in federally related real estate transactions.
 Applicants must meet minimum education and experience requirements and successfully complete a nationally approved examination.

-Pursuant to SB 237 (chapter 173, statutes of 2009), the Licensing Unit also performs background checks on AMCs in order to register them as required.
+The Licensing Unit also performs background checks on AMCs in order to register them as required.

 The Enforcement Unit investigates the background of applicants, licensees, and registrants to ensure they are fit for licensure.
 The Enforcement Unit also investigates complaints of violations of national appraisal standards filed against licensed appraisers and AMCs.